What is Genetic Counseling? A Guide for Patients in Idaho

 The Takeaway

 If you are wondering what your genes may mean for your health, a consult could be the right first step.
+Remember, understanding your genetic information can empower you to take charge of your health.

 Sources